OctopusDeploy/blog/blog/2021-07/workers-explained/index.md

 ![](octopus-reference-package2.png)

-##### Manual intervention
+#### Manual intervention
-Another caveat is the use of a [Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step.
-When a manual intervention step is encountered, it is removed from the task queue.
+When a [Manual Intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step is encountered, it is removed from the task queue.
 Once the intervention has been acted upon, the task is added back into the queue which forces worker selection to occur again.

 ## I'm using Octopus Cloud, how do dynamic workers work?
 Octopus Deploy maintains a set of workers (VMs) that customers can use on demand as dyanamic workers.
 These workers are available in the following pools: